How To Avoid Acne From Wearing Face Masks

 Woman washing her face with soap

-Make sure your skin care routine is gentle.
-Avoid fragrant products which will only aggravate your skin more.
+Make sure your skincare routine is gentle.
+Avoid fragrant products, as they can aggravate your skin further.

-Avoid washing your face more than once a day, as frequent washing of the skin can remove natural oils which keep your skin hydrated, and can make your symptoms worse.
+Avoid washing your face more than once a day, as frequent washing of the skin can remove natural oils that keep your skin hydrated and can exacerbate your symptoms.

-For acne suffers, products containing benzoyl peroxide usually helps.
+For acne sufferers, products containing benzoyl peroxide usually help.

 Ask a pharmacist about over-the-counter treatments which can reduce your symptoms.
 They will be able to help you choose the most suitable treatment for you and your skin type.